gamerjamer43/Boron/README.md

 ## Installation & Running

 1. **Download/Clone the Repository:**
-   Clone the BoronLang repository from GitHub or download the source.
+   Clone the Boron repository from GitHub or download the source.

 2. **Build/Assemble the Language:**
    Follow the provided build instructions (e.g., using a provided Makefile or build script) to compile the language tools (lexer, parser, interpreter).

 3. **Run a Program:**
-   Execute your BoronLang source file (e.g., `program.boron`) using the interpreter:
+   Execute your Boron source file (e.g., `program.b`) using the interpreter:

    ```
-   python run.py program.boron
+   python run.py program.b
    ```

    (Adjust the command according to your project setup.)